Poland building wall along border with Russia's Kaliningrad

 The move comes as Warsaw suspects that Russia plans to facilitate illegal border crossings by Asian and African migrants.

-Defense Minister Mariusz Blaszczak said the border needs to be secured in order for Poland to feel secure.
+Defense Minister Mariusz Blaszczak said the border needs to be sealed in order for Poland to feel secure.
 He said he had authorized the construction of a temporary barrier along the 210-kilometer (130-mile) border.

-The work will begin on Wednesday.
+The work began on Wednesday with Polish soldiers specialized in demining carrying out preparatory work.
+It is due to be completed by the end of 2023.

+Blaszczak said a recent decision by Russia's aviation authority to launch flights from the Middle East and North Africa to Kaliningrad led him to take measures that would strengthen security “by sealing this border."

 Poland's border with Belarus became the site of a major migration crisis last year, with large numbers of people crossing illegally.
 Poland erected a steel wall on the border with Belarus that was completed in June.